 How often do you host lectures at universities?
 Do you make a lot of acquaintances when hosting them?

-In eighteen years I had the opportunity to attract attention from councilors, deputies, master masons, pagan leaderships and university professors of regular and other courses.
-My work is considered original, singular and relevant in history, sociology, anthropology, cinema, art and more recently philosophy.
-In November I was invited to a semi-public event at the Armando Alvares Penteado School (one of the most important in the country) for a debate with one of the greatest philosophers and professors there, Gilberto Pondé, about Vampyrica's Cosmovision, paganism and visions of alternative spiritualities.
+In eighteen years I had the opportunity to attract attention from councilors, deputies, master masons, pagan leaderships, and university professors of regular and other courses.
+My work is considered original, singular, and relevant in history, sociology, anthropology, cinema, art, and more recently philosophy.
+In November I was invited to a semi-public event at the Armando Alvares Penteado School (one of the most important in the country) for a debate with one of the greatest philosophers and professors there, Luis Felipe Pondé, about Vampyrica's Cosmovision, paganism, and visions of alternative spiritualities.
 I have a great friend and academic mentor, Edgar Franco (Post Doctor and Advisor at the University of Goiás), a visionary musician and graphic artist known as Ciberpajé and author of the Dark Ambient project "PostHuman Tantra" that influences me to deal with the Brazilian academic environment.
 Terror and the fantastic are expressions of the sublime, discussing what is beyond the veil of accepted reality.
 My lectures and presentations focus on the transdisciplinarity of these incursions into various cultural segments.
 The Vampire is my personal proxy in Western imagination.
 I have been curator of one of the most important festivals of Brazilian cinema called CineFantasy, I am master of ceremonies and speaker of the Cinephenomena event.
 Between 2015 and 2016 I took the causes of pagans, and creators in these events that stopped the council of the largest city in South America.

-Gilberto Pondé is one of the greatest Brazilian philosophers today.
+Luis Felipe Pondé is one of the greatest Brazilian philosophers today.
 He is a columnist and author of books that offer a more authentic view of history; different from the brainwashing we are exposed to from kindergarten that inebriates our perceptions.
 The Brazilian school does not offer a history of Brazil with real facts, it offers us a caricature in which we only have territory and paranoia.
 In addition to professors, they always caricature and distort the monarchy as fools without any intellectual primacy.
-Strange, because it was the same monarchy that brought all the modernity, libraries, industries and the cultural advance that we had here.
-Our history told from the perspective of the military or the Marxists is full of inconsistencies and holes.
+Strange, because it was the same monarchy that brought all the modernity, libraries, industries, and the cultural advance that we had here.
+Our history told from the perspective of the military or the Marxists are full of inconsistencies and holes.
 I like Pondé because it confronts with documentation and good perspectives.

-Thanks to the gods, the philosopher Gilberto Pondé has nothing against this current in his speeches and works.
 Our meeting and debate on the history of ideas, beliefs, dogmas and freedom of thought will be in November at the renowned Armando Alvares Penteado College and I believe it will be productive for the participants.

 How much of an influence has PostHuman Tantra been for you regarding the Brazilian academic environment?